 Hi there!
 I’m Priscilla and live in the San Francisco Bay area.
 Welcome to my blog.
 I am an athlete, outdoor professional and adventuress who was diagnosed with Rheumatoid Arthritis (RA) 35 years ago at age 23.
 In spite of the odds, I am thriving today at 57.
 This is the first time I have been so public about living with RA.
-Most people have no clue about RA so I hope this effort will serve to shine light on RA for the public and for those who live with RA.
+I have never let RA define me.
+Most people have no clue about RA so I hope this effort will serve to shine a light on RA for the general public and inspire those who live with RA.
 For more on my life with RA, go to “Chronic Life” on this site.

-I have a rich professional history of guiding in the Himalayas, teaching climbing and mountaineering in the NW and California, teaching sea kayak expedition courses in Alaska and Baja.
-Much of my outdoor adventure program work has had a particular focus on working with and developing women and girls programs.
-Outdoor adventure programs can offer profound lessons useful for our everyday life such as self care, overcoming challenges, conflict resolution and leadership development that are interwoven with an expedition or climbing a peak.
-Mother nature is a great teacher.
+I have a rich professional history of guiding in the Himalayas, teaching climbing and mountaineering in the NW and California, and leading sea kayak expedition courses in Alaska and Baja.
+Much of my work has had a particular focus on outdoor adventure programs for women and girls.
+Starting with Outward Bound in the 80’s, I have worked with a broad spectrum of groups from college students and adult clients to youth, as director, trainer and instructor.
+Outdoor adventure programs can offer profound lessons useful for our everyday life including self care, overcoming challenges, conflict resolution and leadership development, topics that are relevant on an expedition or climbing a peak.
+Mother nature is a great teacher and has served as a mentor for me.
 Currently, I work for Girl Scouts of Northern California supporting girls and women getting outdoors through volunteer run programs and troop camping.
 For more details on my professional background, go to my LinkedIn profile or for something a little less formal, click to Go!
 Girls Outdoors profile.

 This blog is dedicated to those living with chronic illness and pain who continue to pursue their dreams while navigating the journey of self care.
 There are many lessons to glean from living with pain.
 Listen to your body wisdom.
 I think we are inherently designed to heal.
-Look for future blogs on this topic.
+See Chronic Life on this site.

-Please subscribe to my YouTube channel where you will find playlists that have videos of outrigger paddling, sea kayaking, paddling info, and a slide of women and girls climbing/mountaineering with Cyndi Lauper’s girls just wanna have fun.
+Check out my YouTube channel by clicking on the side panel to the right.
+You will find playlists that have videos of outrigger paddling, sea kayaking, paddling info, and a slide of women and girls climbing/mountaineering with Cyndi Lauper’s girls just wanna have fun.
 This slide show is a collection of photos from my years of working with women and girls in the outdoors.
 It is dedicated to Miss Dish and my dear friend Kathy Phibbs who died in a tragic mountaineering accident in 1991.
 Click here for slide show: Women and Girls Outdoor Adventures.